Mangopay/api-docs/entities/v2.01/902_deactivate-a-banking-alias_top.md

-[alert type="info"]Note that once deactivated, a banking alias can't be reactivated afterwards, and any funds received to this banking alias will then be refused[/alert]
+[alert type="info"]Note that once deactivated, a banking alias can't be reactivated afterwards, and any funds received to this banking alias won't be credited to the wallet.
+In this case, please contact our finance team at finance@mangopay.com. [/alert]